AnacletoLAB/schemalink-docs/guides/user-guide/work-instructions.md

 ### Edit a relationship

-1. Select <!-- ema any number of --> a relationship or a set of relationships (cmd+click in Mac, ctrl+click in Linux and Windows).
+1. Select <!-- ema any number of --> a relationship or a set of relationships (cmd+click in Mac, ctrl+click in Linux and Windows)
 2. Using the form in the detail inspector, edit:

    - The relationship ``description``